itrajan7/Carrom-Board-by-Amazon-Q-CLI-/README.md

 Carrom is a traditional strike-and-pocket board game popular in many parts of Asia.
 Players use a striker disc to hit and pocket carrom men (coins) into the four corner pockets of a square wooden board.
 The game combines elements of billiards, shuffleboard, and table hockey.

+## Development with Amazon Q CLI

+This project demonstrates the capabilities of Amazon Q CLI as an AI assistant for software development.
+Amazon Q CLI provided:

+- **Code Generation**: Complete implementation of game mechanics, physics, and UI components
+- **Problem Solving**: Solutions for complex physics calculations and collision detection
+- **Design Assistance**: Guidance on creating an authentic carrom board design
+- **Debugging Support**: Identification and resolution of code issues
+- **Feature Implementation**: Step-by-step addition of features like themes, save/load functionality, and particle effects

+The development process showcased how AI assistance can accelerate game development while maintaining high-quality code standards.
+Amazon Q CLI helped with both the technical implementation and creative aspects of the project, resulting in a polished final product.

 ## Features Implemented

 ### Game Mechanics